sunpy/sunpy.org/posts/2020/2020-08-17_affiliated_packages.rst

 * **Community**  - Is the package openly developed with active input and engagement from users within the community?
 Does the package have a code of conduct and does this reflect the same values as the SunPy project?

 * **Development Status** - Is the package well maintained?
 Are contribution responded to by developers?
-Is the package still under developement with large API changes?
+Is the package still under development with large API changes?

 These criteria are reviewed on a 'traffic light' system and ranked 'green', 'orange', or 'red' based on the submitted package.
 For full details of how each of criteria are ranked please check out the `Review Criteria <https://sunpy.org/project/affiliated#affiliated-package-review>`_.